 The headwaters for Alberta rivers (as well as Saskatchewan and Manitoba rivers) are located on these eastern slopes of the Rocky Mountains.
-If the headwaters are damaged by the creation of these mines, then all living things downstream will be at risk.
-The possibility of damage can arise when explosives are used to remove the top of the mountain and create the open pit.
+If the headwaters are damaged by the creation of surface mines, then all living things downstream will be at risk.
+The possibility of damage can arise when the soil, vegetation and the rock (overburden) that covers the vein of coal is removed.
+Whether it is called open pit mining, or mountain top removal…the potential for damage by surface mining in these sensitive areas is extreme.
 This industry uses a great deal of water, and is expected to use up a large portion of this most precious natural resource.
 Additionally, selenium poisoning of the water is a likely consequence as demonstrated by this type of mining in the Elk Valley, in BC.
 Selenium is a mineral that is toxic to fish, wildlife and humans when the level is too high.
 Deformities have already been noted in the endangered Westslope Cutthroat trout in BC because of selenium poisoning.
 Community water wells near the BC mines are no longer safe, and the mining company there has been working hard to correct this problem, however, the technology does not currently exist to remove this toxin from the water.
 The threat to our water is threefold: damage to the watershed, increased demand on this precious resource, and poison with selenium.

 - Recreational and tourism related businesses will be destroyed.
 Hiking, camping, hunting, cross country skiing, fishing and many other outdoor activities are at odds with open pit mining and will disappear in these areas.
 Parks in the region stretching north through the Rockies are threatened as more coal leases are sold.